Training Courses - The American Heart Association Heartsaver AED CPR and First Aid

 Course Description

-The American Heart Association CPR program includes Adult, Infant and Child CPR and choking procedures as well as training in the use of an AED (Automated External Defibrillator).
+The American Heart Association CPR program for the general public includes Adult, Infant and Child CPR and choking procedures as well as training in the use of an AED (Automated External Defibrillator).
 The text used in the program can be purchased at the end of the class if the student would like to have a reference book.
-A course completion card will be issued the day of the program.
+A course completion card will be issued the day of the program and is good for 2 years.

 Program Objectives